 As you may or may not be aware, the Real Estate Council of British Columbia (RECBC) is implementing some new regulations.
-Starting March 15, 2018, Realtors will no longer be able to represent both a buyer and a seller at the same time in a single transaction.
+Originally slated to start March 15, 2018, but now moved to June 15, Realtors will no longer be able to represent both a buyer and a seller at the same time in a single transaction.

 The RECBC is the provincial governing board that licenses Realtors and regulates real estate in the public interest.
 Among their duties is the enforcement of standards of conduct, investigation of complaints and implementation of regulations that ensure the public is well served by BC Realtors.

 I know there has been some confusion as to what dual agency is and why these rules are being implemented, so I’m passing along this information from the RECBC website that I found useful:

 The Superintendent of Real Estate has created new Rules that generally prohibit the practice of dual agency, except in the rarest of circumstances.
 Dual agency refers to when a licensee represents, in a single transaction, two or more clients whose interests are in conflict.
 For example, a property seller and a prospective buyer for that property.

 The practice of limited dual agency raised a number of concerns for consumers, including that:

 - a licensee may not be able to be completely loyal and impartial to two clients with competing interests

 - a licensee may not be able to properly advise those clients without improperly disclosing their confidential information to each other

 - a licensee acting as a dual agent might prioritize his or her own interest in earning the whole commission, rather than acting in the best interest of his or her clients.